balcortex/100_days_code_web_development/README.md

 ## Day 127 - 2024/01/31

 Today I learned about pseudo-classes, which allow us to apply CSS rules to elements in a specific state (like if the mouse is over it)

+## Day 128 - 2024/02/01

+Today I learned about the pseudo-elements, which apply CSS rules to HTML code that aren't elements at all.
+For instance, the ::first-letter selector.